 “It was one year full of learning,” he said, referring to his fully remote experience.
 “Probably the most learning I’ve done in my life so far.”

 The COVID-19 pandemic made Chow’s arrival at the Yale School of Public Health unique.
-A Canadian resident of Canada, Chow graduated in 2020 with a degree in epidemiology from Western University, one of the country’s top schools.
+A Canadian resident, Chow graduated in 2020 with a degree in epidemiology from Western University, one of the country’s top schools.
 Virtual programs offered during the pandemic allowed him to broaden his search for graduate programs internationally.
 In a discussion with a mentor, Chow said that YSPH would be a dream because of the way the one-year Master of Science degree program in Chronic Disease Epidemiology was structured.
 He decided to attend soon after.

 The first day of class was exactly what Chow expected.
 His schedule for the semester included seven tough courses.
 But he said he was up for the challenge, especially because of the program’s support and encouragement.